leon0241/MathsKB/README.md

 - Greek letters are on AltGr + alphabet key, and the uppercase version is on AltGr + Shift + key.
 The arrangement of the key is in accordance to the Greek typing layout, but is mostly the same.
 For example, α is AltGr + a, σ is AltGr + s, Σ is AltGr + Shift + s.
 - MathBB letters are on Caps Lock + alphabet key.
 The microsoft keyboard layout editor is very crusty and old, so I could only put on characters with up to 4 letters in their unicode code, but is enough to cover the standard sets (ℕ,ℤ,ℝ,ℂ,ℚ)
 - Superscript is on AltGr + 0, 1, 2, 3, and subscript is on AltGr + Shift + 0, 1, 2, 3 respectively.
 Additionally there is superscript ⁺ and ⁻ bound to AltGr + -, and AltGr + Shift + ⁺ respectively.
 Note that the x in the picture isn't included it's just to see the difference.
-- Arrows and Implies notation {←,→,⟸,⟹} are on AltGr + Shift + [].
-Preferably arrows would be on the < and > key, but didn't wanna be using caps lock for implies. might change this later

 #### Dead Key
 Any symbol in the picture that is marked in a red font can be used in the "dead key".
 This is a key that is used in combination with another key to create a modified key.
 A common example in other languages is using ' in addition with a key to create accents, e.g. ' followed by "a" = "à".